Submitting information

 How can I see my NFT content?

-A NFT is token but you generally link a file with it.
+An NFT is a token but you generally link a file with it.

-When your transaction is confirmed, the file is automatically pinned on a IPFS node.
+When your transaction is confirmed, the file is automatically pinned on an IPFS node.

 You will receive the IPFS hash of your file in the transaction metadata.